 At its core, Apex Plaza is a physical manifestation of the company’s mission.

-By prioritizing clean power generation, on-site battery storage, and state-of-the-art efficiency initiatives, Apex Plaza makes the transition from energy consumption to energy optimization.
+By prioritizing clean power generation, green building materials, and state-of-the-art efficiency initiatives, Apex Plaza makes the transition from energy consumption to energy optimization.

 Mass timber framework

 Timber is a renewable resource grown and harvested indefinitely, and it sequesters carbon from the atmosphere, storing that carbon for the lifetime of the structure.
 The mass timber in Apex Plaza creates a carbon benefit equal to the amount of energy needed to power 300 homes for a year.
 Read more about the benefits of timber.